ryand56/r2-upload-action/README.md

     r2-secret-access-key: ${{ secrets.R2_SECRET_ACCESS_KEY }}
     r2-bucket: ${{ secrets.R2_BUCKET }}
     source-dir: src
-    destination-dir: ./ # Uploads to root directory, can be anything as long as it is an actual path
+    destination-dir: artifacts # Can be anything as long as it is an actual path
     output-file-url: 'true' # defaults to true
 ```
 See the latest [action.yml](https://github.com/ryand56/r2-upload-action/blob/master/action.yml) for every input and output or take a look below.